KIBM

-KIBM (1490 AM) is a commercial radio station in Omaha, Nebraska, serving the Omaha–Council Bluffs metropolitan area.
-KIBM airs an oldies radio format known as "Boomer Radio."
+KIBM (1490 AM) is a commercial radio station licensed to Omaha, Nebraska, United States, serving the Omaha–Council Bluffs metropolitan area.
+KIBM airs an oldies format known as "Boomer Radio."
 It is owned and operated by Steven Seline, through licensee Walnut Radio, LLC.
 The studios and offices are on Burt Street in Omaha.

-KIBM is powered at 970 watts during the day and 900 watts at night, using a non-directional antenna.
-The transmitter is near South 38th Street and Wright Street in the Hanscom Park neighborhood near Downtown Omaha.
+KIBM's transmitter is sited near South 38th Street and Wright Street in the Hanscom Park neighborhood near Downtown Omaha.
 Programming is also heard on two FM translators at 94.5 and 104.1 MHz in Omaha.